nianliu/design-patterns/README.md

 #### Template Method
 Define the skeleton of an algorithm in the superclass but let subclasses override specific steps of the algorithm without changing its structure.

+#### Visitor
+Represent an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates.

 #### Observer a.k.a publish-subscribe
 Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.